 The UN2020 Initiative began, in September 2017, with a Global Call to Action.
+The original and later versions of the call to action are provided below for reference and no further endorsements are being collected.

 Global Call to Action: UN2020 – Building an agenda for a renewed United Nations